andremano/online-core/docs/source/georeferencing.rst

 Task 5
-   Load the vector and raster datasets you downloaded from Canvas into a new QGIS project and answer the following questions:
+   Load the vector and raster datasets you downloaded into a new QGIS project and answer the following questions:

    + Are there any datasets that use a map projection?
    + What geographic coordinate system is used by the projected datasets?